-When it comes to who might find a lost device, most preferred it be their significant other, even if it meant having access to everything on it.
+When asked about what they would be most frightened about if they lost their device, rather surprisingly, most smartphone owners reported losing their saved contacts as the scariest thought.
+In order of concern, this ranked above having an intruder read their emails or texts (2 nd), having an unauthorized person post to their social networking accounts (3 rd) and even having their photos or videos posted publicly (4 th).When it comes to who might find a lost device, most preferred it be their significant other, even if it meant having access to everything on it.
 This was followed in order by a friend, sibling, parent, child, colleague and lastly, a stranger.
 In fact, respondents were unexpectedly confident that they had nothing to hide, with 67% saying they'd have no problem having a boss or manager go through the contents of their device vs. 14% who felt that might jeopardize their career prospects.

 Nearly One In Three Consumers Who Have Lost Their Mobile Devices Still Do Not Lock Them, New Survey Shows